 LEXINGTON, Ky.
 (Sept.
-26, 2022) — University of Kentucky employees considering retirement soon — or who just want information on retirement — are invited to attend UK Human Resources’ retirement conference events in October.
+6, 2023) — University of Kentucky employees considering retirement soon — or who just want information on retirement — are invited to attend retirement conference events from UK Human Resources in October.

-“The retirement series is a wonderful opportunity for our employees nearing retirement to gain knowledge on areas such as retirement income, health insurance and health and well-being,” said Terri Kanatzar, an HR retirement officer who works one on one with employees preparing to retire and organizes the conference.
-“One of the most popular sessions is on retirement health benefits.
+“The retirement series is a wonderful opportunity for our employees nearing retirement to gain knowledge on areas such as retirement income, health insurance and health and well-being,” said Gail Carbol, HR benefits manager.
+“One of the most popular sessions is on retirement health benefits offered by the UK retirement officers, Terri Kanatzar, Hannah Farmer and Coleman Simpson, who organize the conference and work one-on-one with employees preparing to retire.
 Employees want a better understanding of the retirement eligibility and process, as well as costs of their insurance.”

 The sessions for the conference are:

-Participants can find out more information and register for all events at www.uky.edu/hr/retire.
+Participants can find out more information and register for all events at hr.uky.edu/retire.

 For more information about retirement planning resources, visit the HR website for retirement planning.